pombase/website/README.md

 This is needed when the Markdown documentation changes or if the front page panel config changes.

-`./etc/update_generated_files.sh pombase-website/main_config.json pombase-curation/data_files/`
+`./etc/update_generated_files.sh pombase-config/website/pombase_v2_config.json curation/data_files/`

 where:

- - `pombase-website` is a checkout of https://github.com/pombase/website
  - `pombase-config` is a checkout of https://github.com/pombase/pombase-config
+ - `curation` is a checkout of https://github.com/pombase/curation